-According to the International PNF Association, PNF stretching was developed by Dr. Herman Kabat in the 1940s as a means to treat neuromuscular conditions, such as polio and multiple sclerosis.
+According to the International PNF Association, PNF stretching was developed by Dr. Herman Kabat in the 1940s as a means to treat neuromuscular conditions including polio and multiple sclerosis.
 PNF techniques have since gained popularity with physical therapists and other fitness professionals.
-It’s easy to understand why — according to research from the University of Queensland, PNF stretching may be the most effective stretching technique for increasing range of motion.
+It’s easy to understand why.
+According to

 While there are multiple PNF stretching techniques, all of them rely on stretching a muscle to its limit.
 Doing this triggers the inverse myotatic reflex, a protective reflex that calms the muscle to prevent injury.

 “PNF causes the brain to go ‘I don’t want that muscle to tear’ and sends a message to let the muscle relax a little more than it would normally,” says fasciologist Ashley Black.

 One PNF technique that Black says can trigger the reflex is commonly called “hold-relax.”
 This involves:

 - Putting a muscle in a stretched position (also called a passive stretch) and holding for a few seconds.

 - Contracting the muscle without moving (also called isometric), such as pushing gently against the stretch without actually moving.
 This is when the reflex is triggered and there is a “6- to 10-second window of opportunity for a beyond ‘normal’ stretch,” Black says.

 - Relaxing the stretch, and then stretching again while exhaling.
 This second stretch should be deeper than the first.

 For example, in a hamstring stretch, this could mean a trainer provides resistance as an athlete contracts the muscle and pushes the leg down to the floor.

 For example, in a hamstring stretch, this could mean engaging the muscles to raise the leg further, as the trainer pushes in the same direction.